zammad/zammad-documentation/admin/console/other-useful-commands.rst

-Other useful commands
+Other Useful Commands
 *********************

 .. include:: /admin/console/missing-commands-ask-community.include.rst

-Fetch mails
+Fetch Mails
 -----------

 The below command will do a manual fetch of mail channels.